amin45666/s2s-amin/README.md

 # KUDO STS - APPLICATION

 This is the S2S APP for speech-to-speech translation.

+This APP contains two main parts:

+- everything is eeded to run the POC, i.e. front-end, session generation, etc.
+- the ORCHESTRATOR as described in the S2S documentation.

 The FE is made of two main parts:

 - Sender: uses AZURE ASR to transcribe the audio input (mic or other input audio), then it sends the transcription stream to the S2S-API (former called Segmenter) and displays the results in the UI and to connected receivers.
 Websockets are provided.
 - Receiver: it receives the translation from the the S2S-App backend, requests text-to-speech from Azure